2006–07 Florida Gators men's basketball team: Regular season

 The Gators started the regular season trying to repeat as National Champions.
 They returned all five starters since none of them decided to go into the NBA early.
 They won their first few games, then they lost to Kansas in Las Vegas.
 On December 13, Junior Al Horford injured his ankle in practice, and missed a few games in December.
 Horford however, was able to play against Ohio State, on December 23.
-The Ohio State-Florida game was a high anticipated match-up, featuring 3 of the top big men in the country(Horford, Joakim Noah, and Greg Oden).
+The Ohio State-Florida game was a highly anticipated match-up, featuring three of the top big men in the country (Horford, Joakim Noah, and Greg Oden).
 The Gators held Oden to 7 points and went on to win 86–60.
 The Gators entered SEC play with a 13–2 record.
 They started out dominating the SEC.
 With a 12–0 SEC record the Gators headed to Nashville, Tennessee to take on the Vanderbilt Commodores.
 They had 17 straight wins, close to a school record, when they lost to Vanderbilt 70–83.